oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The corresponding JIDL representation would be:

 ```
-// Example definition of a binary datatype
+// Example JIDL definition of a binary datatype
   FileData = Binary   // Binary contents of file
 ```